Keep Your Heart (2)

 1. Give some examples of how affections move us to action.

 2. Why is it important to know that how we feel may not actually describe the true state of the affections of our heart?
-What makes affections true?
+What validates affections true?

 3. Because affections are so powerful in shaping who we are and how we act, we need to make sure we understand as much as possible about the heart and its operations.
 Explain.

 Next steps – Preparation: In what kinds of ways – to what things and actions – is your heart “vigorously inclined”?
 What do you most desire?
 Long for?
 Think about with delight?
-This week, invite some other Christian friends to consider these questions with you.
-What do your answers reveal about the condition of your own heart?
+Spend some time in prayer over these questions.

 T. M. Moore